protobuf-net/protobuf-net.Grpc/docs/gettingstarted.md

 protobuf serialization for .NET; `protobuf-net.Grpc` takes the best bits from `protobuf-net` and `Grpc.Net` and smashes them together to give you:

-- the "Kestrel" and `HttpClient` HTTP/2 bindings
+- support for the managed "Kestrel" (server) and `HttpClient` (client) HTTP/2 bindings on .NET Core 3
+- support for the unmanaged `Grpc.Core` chttp2 client and server bindings
 - code-first or contract-first
 - the "protogen" codegen tool is proto2 and proto3, and offers C# and VB
 - and if you have code-first support, you can use any .NET language (tested: C#, VB, F#)